Seattle Storm teammates Breanna Stewart and Jewell Lloyd are two of the highest players in the WNBA.

 Steph Chambers via Getty Images

 Women have traditionally been paid far less than their male counterparts in professional sports.
-Former UFC fighter Paige VanZant has complained that she made more money on Instagram than she does fighting in the octagon, and one National Pro Fastpitch player has said she earns less than the bat boy for the New York Yankees.
+Former UFC fighter Paige VanZant has complained that she made more money on Instagram than she does fighting in the octagon, and one professional softball player has said she earns less than the bat boy for the New York Yankees.

-No one is saying every woman athlete should be making what Naomi Osaka or Serena Williams -- the only women on Forbes' 50 highest-paid athletes in 2021 -- take home each year, but something seems off when rookies in the WNBA take home the minimum salary of about $60,000 while the minimum annual salary in the NBA is roughly 15 times that number.
+No one is saying every woman athlete should be making what Serena Williams takes home each year, but something seems off when rookies in the WNBA take home a minimum salary of a tiny fraction of what even the most average NBA player makes.
+The minimum salary in the WNBA is currently about $62,000, while the minimum annual salary in the NBA is roughly 15 times that number.

 How Much Do WNBA Players Make?